ember-learn/cli-guides/README.md

 ## Ember-Cli Guides Source

-This repository is part of a Work-In-Progress project to refresh the CLI guides content that currently lives at [https://ember-cli.com](https://ember-cli.com).
-The [cli-guides-app](https://github.com/ember-learn/cli-guides-source) is the structure for the markdown files in this repository.
+This repository is part of a Work-In-Progress project to refresh and replace the CLI guides content of [https://ember-cli.com](https://ember-cli.com).

-As this project is pre-1.0, no content should be taken as the final word.
-Additional review is still pending.
+## Contributing

 Do you know a thing or two about the CLI or addons?
-We'd love to have your help with writing!
 Do you _wish_ you knew a thing or do?
-You could help us review to make sure that content is helpful to all knowledge levels.
-Please drop by the #-team-learning channel on the [Ember Community Slack](https://ember-community-slackin.herokuapp.com/) and `@` one of the [main contributors](https://github.com/ember-learn/cli-guides-source/graphs/contributors) to get more information.
+We'd love to have your help with writing or reviewing to make sure that content is helpful to all knowledge levels.
+To learn more about the motivation for this, read this [RFC](https://github.com/jenweber/rfcs-1/blob/cli-guides/active/0000-cli-guides.md).

+Overall project status and tasks that need help are tracked in [this Quest issue](https://github.com/ember-learn/cli-guides-source/issues/3).
+Have a read through that and the [CONTRIBUTING.md](CONTRIBUTING.md) file in order to get started.

+As this project is pre-1.0, no content should be taken as technically authoritative.

 ## Prerequisites